SAP-samples/teched2023-IN260/exercises/ex1/README.md

 Let's try running our application now.

-## 1.5 Run your application locally
+## 1.5 Run Your Application Locally

 Before we run our application we'll create destinations for the remote services.